devel0/knowledge/doc/dotnet-5-ubuntu20.04.md

 5.0.100-preview.3.20216.6 [/opt/dotnet/sdk]
 ```

-- to enable vscode omnisharp to work correctly I needed to apply follow `omnisharp.json` file in the solution
+- to enable vscode omnisharp to work correctly I needed to apply follow `omnisharp.json` file in the solution or alternatively globally placing into `~/.omnisharp/omnisharp.json`

 ```json
 {